Faith and Doubt

 Of course, belief itself is not a bad thing.
 Every time you are introduced to a new concept, you have to choose whether or not you want to believe it.
 All learning begins with belief.
 But it shouldn't end there.

 One of the things I do as a life coach is help people become aware of their unconscious beliefs.
 I have processes that help clients uncover these beliefs so they can examine them more closely.
-It's always a shock for people to discover that limiting beliefs have been running their lives on the unconscious level.
+It's always a shock for people to discover that unconscious negative beliefs have been running their lives.
 You can only change your life if you change your beliefs.
-With awareness comes choice.

 Stage Two: Faith